-In the Orthodox Church this "command structure" is truncated so that the highest level of authority is the rank of bishop and each bishop is equal without one having authority over the other.
+In the Orthodox Church this "command structure" is truncated so that the highest level of authority is the bishop of a specific geographical area.
+Each bishop is equal without one having authority over the other.
 In this way we cannot say that the Ecumenical Patriarch (of Constantinople) Bartholomew "possesses supreme, full, immediate, and universal ordinary power in the Church."
-We can only say that he is first among equals. (figure 2)
+We can only say that he is first among equals.